Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 # Connecting the PIC-IoT Wx Development Board to Azure IoT Central

+NOTE: Should you encounter any issues/obstacles with the following procedure, check out the [FAQ section](./FAQ.md)

 ## Introduction

 [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central) is an IoT application platform that reduces the burden and cost of developing, managing, and maintaining enterprise-grade IoT solutions.
 Choosing to build with IoT Central gives you the opportunity to focus time, money, and energy on transforming your business with IoT data, rather than just maintaining and updating a complex and continually evolving IoT infrastructure.